-COLUMBUS, Ohio — A legislative panel has determined a state lawmaker from Cincinnati probably violated state ethics laws by taking Bengals tickets from lobbyists then failing to properly report them on required disclosure forms.
+COLUMBUS, Ohio — An Ohio state lawmaker from Cincinnati pleaded guilty Wednesday to two misdemeanor ethics law violations related to taking Bengals tickets from lobbyists then failing to properly report them on required disclosure forms.